We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Coconut oil can be used before or after you wash your hair, depending on your hair type.
 If your hair tends to be oily, you can do a leave-in treatment overnight or for a few hours before you wash it.

 Massage coconut oil into your scalp and all of your hair.
 If your hair is dry, you can also use it as a leave-in treatment.
 There needs to be more research on coconut oil as a promoter of hair growth, but it’s been shown to lubricate the hair shaft and prevent breakage.

 It contains a marine complex known as AminoMar C, which is a

 You have to take the pills twice daily for at least 6 months to see results.
 Viviscal also makes a shampoo and conditioner.

 Consuming omega fatty acids can help improve your hair from the inside, since they are filled with nutrients and proteins.
 Taking an omega

 Omega fatty acids help your cells work correctly and can boost immunity, leading to better overall health.

-You should follow the manufacturer’s recommended dosage and consult your doctor prior to introducing any new supplements to your diet.
+Follow the manufacturer’s recommended dosage and consult your doctor before introducing any new supplements to your diet.

 7. Onion juice